albertjanw/eponadocs/EponaMC_spfx/EponaMC_configuration.md

 <img src="mcadmin3.png">

 <h4>Common settings</h4>
 There are a few settings for EponaMC SPFX that can be changed both from the DMS Configuration Tool as wel as for the app.
+The settings for the hamburger menu can also be configured here and allows to show or hide specifig menu items.

 <img src="mcadmin4.png">